ececabukcu/PDF2JPG/README.md

 ## Features

-- Convert PDF to JPG
+- Convert PDF, PNG, HTML and ZIP to JPG
 - Batch conversion of multiple PDF files
 - Detailed logging of each step
 - Error handling and logging